Program Requirements and Opportunities

 The physics major provides depth in the discipline through a series of required courses, as well as the flexibility to choose from a range of electives in physics and related fields.
 This allows students to follow various paths through the major and thus tailor their program of study to best meet their career goals and scientific interests.

-Beyond the two introductory physics courses and the two introductory mathematics courses, ten additional courses are required for the major.
+Beyond the two introductory physics courses and the two introductory mathematics courses, twelve additional courses are required for the major with 14.5 credits in total.
 (Haverford courses may be substituted for Bryn Mawr courses where appropriate.)
-Five of the ten courses must be PHYS 201, 214, 306, and MATH 201, 203.
+Five of the ten courses must be PHYS 201, 214, 205, 207, and MATH 201, 203.
+The lab course PHYS 206 must also be taken.
+Physics 205 and 207 are both half-credit quarter courses generally taken sequentially during the same semester.
+Physics 206 is also a half-credit, quarter course.
 In addition, either PHYS 331 or 305 is required as well as the half-credit Senior Seminar, PHYS 398 offered each fall.
 PHYS 331 and PHYS 305 are Writing Intensive courses and by completing at least one of them, students can meet the Writing Requirement in the major.
 The remaining three courses must be chosen from among the other 300-level physics courses, one of which may be substituted with one course from among ASTR 342, 343, and 344, or a 300-level math course, with the approval of the major's advisor.
-Other substitutions from related disciplines such as chemistry, geology, and engineering) may be possible.
+500-level graduate courses may also fulfil this requirement with advisor’s approval.
+Other substitutions from related disciplines such as chemistry, geology, and engineering may be possible.
 Please consult with the major’s advisor to discuss such options.

 Four-Year Plan meeting the minimum requirements for the major: